How long will it take for the permit to be processed?

 • Parking or driving on the grass is not permitted.
 Violators will be cited.
 Illegally parked vehicles may be towed away and impounded at the owner's expense.

 • No live bands, disc jockeys, etc. are permitted.
 The volume of amplification or programs must be adjusted to ensure the sound is not carried beyond the confines of the reserved area.

 • Raffles and gambling are prohibited on park property.

 • Picnic tables may not be moved from adjacent areas as they are for use by the general public.

-• Helium-filled balloons are banned on park lands.
+• All Balloons are banned on park lands.

 • Grills are NOT provided by the Park Service.
 Only charcoal grills may be used in the picnicking areas.
 There are special receptacles for used charcoals and ashes along the service road.